om-hosting/openmeetings-node-client/README.md

 **This library and most of the OpenMeetings API is intended for Server 2 Server integration and executed in NodeJS.
 Not for your browser directly integrating with OpenMeetings.**

 The API requires a secure token that is shared between clients.
 Most commonly this token is shared between web-service calls.
-That is why storing the token on the client is not a good idea as it would be very easy for 3rd part to read the credentials.
+That is why executing the WebService calls from a browser is not a good idea as it would be very easy for a 3rd party to read the credentials.

 ## Available APIs